kylehodgson/thermo/README.md

 ## Zone Manager

-The Zone Manager is a small http service that
+The Zone Manager is a small http service that provides the thermostat UI.
+It relies on services to read and write configuration, and also read and write current conditions.